anigrams-productions/sunofes-2021/Game Design/RPG/Encounters.md

     * Keep track of secrets found, NPCs met, enemies faced, wins and losses, crazy high or low rolls that resulted in rare outcomes, etc.

 ## Summary of Encounters
-* First encounter is just a simple scene to introduce everyone to the game (until unicorns)
+* First encounter is just a simple scene to introduce everyone to the game
     * bg_04.png (green field)
     * day open.png
     * weekend - casual